- Base Currency

 The base currency or primary currency is the first currency that is quoted in a currency pair.
-For example with the EUR/USD currency pair, the Euro in this case would be called the base currency.
+For example with the EUR/USD currency pair, the Euro, in this case, would be called the base currency.

-The Bid /Ask price is a two way price quote which shows the best price which an asset can be bought or sold at any particular point of time.
+The Bid /Ask price is a two-way price quote which shows the best price which an asset can be bought or sold at any particular point of time.
 In Forex trading, the Bid price is the price which a forex broker is willing to BUY from you.
 In other words, this is the price that you would get when you SELL a currency pair.
 On the other hand, the Ask price is the price which a forex broker is willing to sell a currency pair for.
 In short, this is the price that you get when you BUY a currency pair.
 An example of a Bid/Ask price of the EUR/USD is 1.3392/1.3395.

 The cross rate is the exchange rate of two currencies both of which are not the legal tender of the country which the quote is given in.
 For example, the AUD/JPY quote in the British Financial Times newspaper will be regarded as a cross rate in this context.
-Often times, the cross rate is also used to refer to quotes which does not include the USD.
+Often times, the cross rate is also used to refer to quotes which do not include the USD.